drschwabe/undercoin/README.md

 ### api
 <a name="api"></a>

 For functions that accept a `testnet` parameter, said parameter needs be just `true` (otherwise the function will default to mainnet).

+For the conversion functions - if they would otherwise return a large number beyond JavaScript's limit a string representation of said number will be returned instead, to a max of 21 decimal points.
 <br>

 **btcToSatoshi**